budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 - **Done (or Outbox)**: Like the Inbox list, this is just a stopping place for cards before they get archived, if, for instance, they are date-based items you want to remain on the calendar, or whatever.
 This is optional.

-While that may seem like a lot of boards, I find that the central lists: Today, Todo, are really important and the others help me keep order.
+While that may seem like a lot of boards, I find that the central lists, Today and Todo, are really important and the others help me keep order.
 Most everything ultimately flows into the Today list, with few exceptions, otherwise it probably doesn't belong on the board at all.

-The important thing is to find a structure that works for you.
+Again, the important thing is to find a structure that works for you.

 Here's an example of the board, that I think you can copy into your own account: "[Life dashboard](https://trello.com/b/fjOzpyn2/example-life-dashboard)"